run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/tickets/use/search-ticket-in-the-advanced-mode.md

 1. Access the functionality Ticket Management through the main menu Processes
     \> Request and Incident Management \> Service Request and Incident;

-2. Click on the menu button  and then on "Advanced Search";
+2. Click the menu button located in the upper left corner of the screen and then on "Advanced Search";

 3. Complete the fields with the information you want.
 Remembering that the effectiveness of the search depends on following some rules of permission by